bretonics/muta/README.md

 muta
 ====

+#Mutant Finder
-Automate BLAST execution while checking deletion fragment presence in your candidate mutant sequence.
+Automate BLAST execution while checking for deletion of fragment in your candidate mutant (query) sequence.

+Looks and reports for gene knockouts on mutant candidate sequence.